luisdza/luis-de-sousa-dot-com/content/blog/marketplace_mayhem_neurodiversity.md

 📌 What we're seeing isn't villainy or madness - it's **two neurodivergent people misunderstanding each other**, speaking different neurocognitive "languages" in a **neurotypical system with no translation layer**.

+This perfectly illustrates the **Double Empathy Problem**.
+The idea is that miscommunication isn’t due to a deficit in one person but a mutual lack of shared context and understanding between people with different neurotypes.

+Rather than one being "socially broken", both are **struggling to empathise across neurocognitive differences.**

 ## 📊 Trait Radar Chart: Lou vs. Eileen
 To visualise this divergence in cognitive profiles: